Limbu-prajil/jp_todo_app/README.md

  - The existing todo items will automatically load.

 3. Add a Todo:
  - Type a task in the input field and click "Add Todo".
+ - Add a valid todo unless you are bored ( empty todos are also accepted :-() )

-   The task is sent to backend and immediately displayed on the list.
+  The task is sent to backend, the backend updates the database, sends response to frontend and gets immediately displayed on the list.

 ---------------------------------------------------------------------